 - Dispersion Model Analysis

 Research & Development

 The Center for Spatial Analysis is the nexus of geographic information science at the University of Oklahoma.
-Our unique and diverse strengths encompass research and education in geoinformatics, remote sensing, spatial analysis, visual analytics, database and knowledgebase development and geocomputational methods.
-At CSA we apply these strengths to current research problems in geovisualization, knowledge discovery, human-computer interaction, global land remote sensing, land use and land cover change modeling, eco-epidemiology, biogeochemical cycles, and geographic dynamics across different spatial and temporal scales.
+Our unique and diverse strengths encompass research and education in geoinformatics, remote sensing, spatial analysis, database and knowledgebase development and geocomputational methods.
+At CSA we apply these strengths to current research problems in geovisualization, knowledge discovery, global land remote sensing, land use and land cover change modeling, eco-epidemiology, biogeochemical cycles, and geographic dynamics across different spatial and temporal scales.

 Geographic Information Science